satiracode/owasp-junior-appsec/junior-appsec.md

 * [OWASP ESAPI]()* *JavaEE only*

 ### Access control
-Access control plays key role in the security of the application and according to [OWASP Top 10](https://owasp.org/Top10/), **broken access control** is one of the most popular security issues.
+Access control plays a key role in the security of the application and according to [OWASP Top 10](https://owasp.org/Top10/), **broken access control** is one of the most popular security issues.

 #### Mandatory Access Control (MAC)
 MAC is system-enforced access control, that uses clearance and labels to control access.
 It assigns **security levels** to users and resources and only allows access, whether these levels **match**.

 Security level for users shows their level of trust; for data it indicates how sensitive is it.
-For instance classifications in government include: **TOP SECRET**, **SECRET**, **CONFIDENTIAL**, and **UNCLASSIFIED**.
+For instance, classifications in government include: **TOP SECRET**, **SECRET**, **CONFIDENTIAL**, and **UNCLASSIFIED**.

 #### Discretionary Access Control (DAC)
-DAC is a security mechanism, where the **resource owner** defines who can access its resource.
+DAC is a security mechanism, where a **resource owner** defines who can access it.
-It often uses **ACL**s  to specify which users or groups have access with inheritance enabled.
+In the DAC every resource (file, catalogue etc.) contains access attributes, that define who can read/write or interact with it.

+A prime example of DAC you can see in the **Unix filesystem**.
 #### Role-Based Access Control (RBAC)
 This is flexible approach to build access control system, where **permissions** to users or services are assigned based on their **role**.

 It is fundamental security mechanism in **Spring Security**: